chriskrycho/v5.chriskrycho.com/site/journal/2020/Git Workflow for Managing Long-Running Upgrades A.md

 :::note

 There has been some interesting discussion about switching away from the use of `master` as the name of the main development branch for projects like this, due to its associations with slavery (from which the terms “master” and “slave,” with all their very wretched history).
 For good or for ill, `master` is the traditional name, and I’ve left it as that in this discussion.
-However, you could easily substitute `main` throughout wherever the samples have `master`.
-I’ve left it this way here largely to make this post as searchable as possible.
+However, you easily could—and very possibly *should*!—substitute `main` throughout wherever the samples have `master`.
+I’ve left it this way here largely to make this post as easy as possible to find via web search.

 :::